What to See & Do in Homer, Alaska

 Halibut & Salmon Fishing Charters

 Homer is known as the Halibut Fishing Capital of the World.
-Popular charters include:
+Popular charter operators include:

 Kachemak Bay State Park Water Taxi